AT THE CORE OF OUR WORK:

 Let this all become a place for looking again.

-For misremembering, re-seeing, re-telling.
+For misremembering, re-telling, reimagining.

 Work against the archive of your own habits.

 Undo it.
-Soften and
+Soften, settle and

 Rework it again and again.